TedTschopp/The-Marchen-Engine/index.md

 have no training in it.

-If a character has no level in a skill, then he is untrained and will suffer a –3 Dice Modifier when trying to use that skill.
+If a character has no level in a skill, then he is untrained and will suffer a ⚅-3 when trying to use that skill.

 If a character has zero level in a skill (Skill 0), then he is competent in using that skill, but has little experience.
 He does not get any